Pannaga01/practice-tasks/README.md

 ## Error page:
 I used a html page which had the basic content.
 I used css for background, bootstrap for home button.

+## Jekyll blog:
+I searched for the theme chosen in my github account and forked it.
+I changed the branch from master to gh-pages.
+I did the changes required in the page according to my interest.